 Music has long played a role in promoting peace as well as fostering conflict.
 This event will explore its place in political activism from a variety of perspectives.
 What role do traditional ballads play in legitimising paramilitary violence in Northern Ireland?
 How has punk music in Belfast evolved to critically engage with anti-sectarianism and capitalism?
 And, looking beyond the Troubles, what can experimental music associated with the Fluxus collective tell us about alternative forms of radical peace activism?

 Dr Stephen Millar will talk about how, during the Troubles, paramilitary groups were supported and sustained by a sociocultural apparatus that helped legitimise their position within the community and disseminate their political message.
 Focusing on ‘The Ballad of Billy McFadzean’, he will illustrate the political utility of song and how this can be used to launder and legitimise conflict, as well as those engaged in political violence.
 Please click Dr Stephen Millar to to find out more information.

 Dr Jim Donaghey will discuss how punk has provided an anti-sectarian alternative culture in Northern Ireland - the Troubles provided the impetus for an ‘Alternative Ulster’, but the stuttering shift beyond conflict has changed what oppositional identities look like.
 Punk’s positioning within (and against) the conflict-warped terrain of Belfast will be examined, especially highlighting punk’s contemporary critical counter-narrative to the sectarian and neoliberal ‘peace’.
-Find out more about Jim here.
+Please click Dr Jim Donaghey to find out more information.

 Dr Zeynep Bulut will widen the discussion of music and politics beyond the Troubles.
 Taking Bells for Peace, a recent performance by Yoko Ono in Manchester, as a point of departure, she will explore the wider Fluxus movement.
 As a form of experimental and radical music, Fluxus transgresses conventional categories, leading us to think about the nature of peace activism and societal critique in the everyday.
-Find out more about Zeynep here.
+Please click Dr Zeynep Bulut to find out more information.

 Rebel Music: Peace, Conflict and (Counter-) Culture Beyond the Troubles